NitayRe/AP2ex2/README.md

 ### The Web-Application:
 It can create a new anomaly detector, and train it by a given file from the user.
-It can also detect anomalies, using an existing detector, in a file the user uploads.
+It can also detect anomalies, using an existing detector, in a file the user uploads, and present the anomalies visually on a graph and a table.
+.

 ## The Project Structure:
 There are 3 main parts of the project: